Your love letter from Portugal

 People (read: northerners) say the food in the north of Portugal is best.
 Up in the top end the traditional dishes seem to be heartier and heavy on meat, that’s for sure.
 I really believe Porto is a food wonderland with so many amazing restaurants to try, from very traditional tascas to cutting edge restaurants.
 Try a northern-style bifana at Conga, pork sandwich at Casa Guedes and francesinha at Cervejaria Brasão.
 Yes, those are all pork sandwiches.
 Find out what else to eat and where with my extensive Porto food guide.

-I also have a guide covering where to eat in Guimarães.
+I also have a guide covering where to eat in Guimarães and where to eat in Viana do Castelo.

-Porto is a smaller city so if you stay in the city centre you can easily walk everywhere.
-Alternatively, there is a metro and tram with a similar system to Lisbon.
+Porto is a smaller city so if you stay in the city centre you can easily walk everywhere you’d want to go.
+If your legs are tired, the metro, tram and taxis or Uber/Bolt will save you.

 To explore outside of Porto, there are city train lines that will shoot you to Braga or Guimarães in no time.
 There is also two regional train lines: one follows the Douro Valley to the east, and the other goes north, passing by Barcelos and Viana do Castelo towards Valença.